turingschool/launch-curriculum/module3/lessons/Week4/UpdatingResources.md

 ## Learning Goals
 - Use a form to update single resources
-- Use a form to create a one-to-many relationship
+- Use a form to update related resources

 During today's lesson, we are going to be adding the ability to edit our Movie and Song records using forms.